ShotaTogawa/bookshelf-prod/README.md

 # Bookshelf

-This app was build by MERN stuck.
+This app was build by MERN stack.
 The purpose of this app is to manage your reading easily.
 I combined a client repository and a server repository to deploy.
 You can see my process under my github pages.
 Thank you for checking!

 - [client](https://github.com/ShotaTogawa/bookshelf-client)
 - [server](https://github.com/ShotaTogawa/bookshelf)